hangup/kubernetes-intro/frontend/README.md

 **About the frontend**

-In addition of [react](https://facebook.github.io/react/) we have added :
+In addition of [react](https://facebook.github.io/react/) we have added:
  - [Redux](http://redux.js.org/): State controlling of the application
  - [React bootstrap](https://react-bootstrap.github.io/components.html#page-layout): Used for simple boostrap styling